ME-ICA/tedana/docs/building decision trees.rst

         for visualizing and reviewing results

 ``selector.cross_component_metrics`` and "ICA cross component metrics json":
-    A dictionary of metrics that are each a single value calculated across components.
-    For example, kappa and rho elbows.
-User or pre-defined scaling factors are also be stored here.
+    A dictionary of metrics that are each a single value calculated across components, for example, kappa and rho elbows.
+User or pre-defined scaling factors are also stored here.
 Any constant that is used in the component classification processes that isn't pre-defined in the decision tree file should be saved here.

 ``selector.component_status_table`` and "ICA status table tsv":